-The Administration for Community Living (ACL) awarded a cooperative agreement to the team of the Oasis Institute, Caregiver Action Network (CAN), the National Association for Area Agencies on Aging (N4A), and Altarum Institute.
-This team will launch a national program, called Community Care Corps, to foster innovative models in which local volunteers assist family caregivers, older adults, or persons with disabilities with non-medical care in their own homes in order to maintain their independence.
+The Administration for Community Living (ACL) awarded a cooperative agreement to the team of the Oasis Institute, Caregiver Action Network (CAN), the National Association of Area Agencies on Aging (N4A), and Altarum Institute.
+This team is launching a national program, called Community Care Corps, to foster innovative models in which local volunteers assist family caregivers, older adults, or persons with disabilities with non-medical care in their own homes in order to maintain their independence.

-This unprecedented, new program will be a great leap forward in helping seniors, persons with disabilities, and family caregivers with much-needed non-medical assistance.
+This unprecedented, new program is a great leap forward in helping seniors, persons with disabilities, and family caregivers with much-needed non-medical assistance.

-Community Care Corps will help countless families and will have a lasting impact not just on the families and individuals served, but also on those who have the opportunity to serve their community as volunteers.
+Community Care Corps will help countless families and will have a lasting impact not just on the families and individuals served, but also on those who serve their community as volunteers.